 We've all seen soccer players performing impromptu cartwheels and dancing with the corner flag.
 Not to mention the ever-controversial football celebration shirt over head and occasional removal.

 You might be wondering:

 So, what exactly does FIFA consider to be an excessive celebration in soccer?
-What are unsporting football goal celebrations and how should soccer teams celebrate 'sportingly'?
+What are unsporting football goal celebrations?
 Let's examine the top goal celebration rules in football.

 Note: FIFA decided to change the law on football celebration rules in 2004.
 It became mandatory for referees to administer a yellow caution card to any player who removes their shirt while celebrating goals.